Busselton: Weld Hall

 Weld Hall located on the corner of Queen and Adelaide St was built in 1881.
 In August 2001, the Western Australian government announced that Weld Hall had been listed on the Register of Heritage Places in recognition of its significant historical and cultural value to the local community.
 The hall is a single-storey brick building with a galvanised roof, and is constructed in a simplified Victorian Italianate style; it is one of the oldest remaining structures in the town.

 Augusta-Busselton Heritage Trail

 The trail retraces the Pioneer Route from Augusta to Busselton taken by the original settlers in the 1800s.
 It is over 100 km long, starting at the jetty and finishing in Augusta.

 Facilities

 Education

 There are nine schools in the Busselton area, six of them government, which serve either primary or high-school students, and three private, which serve both.
-There are four primary schools (Busselton Primary School, West Busselton Primary School, Geographe Primary School, and Vasse Primary school.
+There are four primary schools (Busselton Primary School, West Busselton Primary School, Geographe Primary School, and Vasse Primary school).
 The two government high schools are Busselton Senior High School and Cape Naturaliste College.
 The three private schools are St Mary MacKillop College, Cornerstone Christian College, and Georgiana Molloy Anglican School.
 The only local tertiary institution in the area is the South Regional TAFE.
-Central Queensland University has a delivery site to support distance education in Busselton.
+Busselton contains a long-distance learning hub for Edith Cowan University.